Carter Vail: Musical career

 Vail first became known after the release of his 2018 debut song "Melatonin".
 His debut album Red Eyes was released in 2020.

 He began to post "short comedy songs" to social media because of a lack of people hiring his studio for work.
 In April 2024, he released a comedy musical sketch on TikTok entitled "Dirt Man."
 The Boston Globe described the "roughly 30-second" bossa nova track as being "about a mythical, cowboy-hat-wearing figure who visits men at night and takes them to his mountain lair if they forget to leave some dirt under their pillows."
 The track went viral on the Internet, reaching 20 million views on social media by July 2024 and becoming his most popular song.

 His musical inspirations include the bands Vampire Weekend and The National.
 He describes his non-comedy music as indie rock.

 He signed to the Detroit-based record label Assemble Sound in December 2022.
 His LP 100 Cowboys was released on the label in July 2024.
+Vail's most recent album, Coydog, was released under RCA Records in October 2025.